aws-samples/amazon-sagemaker-endpoint-deployment-of-siamese-network-with-torchserve/README.md

 #### Encoding Network

-`ResNet50` is used, as an example, with its pre-trained weights, and the last fully connected layer is removed.
+Now that Fast.ai is installed, we can create an image transformation pipeline to prepare our model for Fast.ai training.
+First, we will load the encoding network and the FCN and pass the images through both.
+For the encoding network, `ResNet50` is used, as an example, with its pre-trained weights, and the last fully connected layer is removed.[I'm not sure what you mean by this - do you mean it's not shown in the sample commands, or it's been removed from the process?]

 ```python
 import torchvision.models as models